UNH-Cucurbits/unhcucurbits-website/research/index.md

 Space is a limiting resource for all breeding programs, but especially in breeding cucurbit crops.
 It takes a lot of room to grow cucurbit crops, thereby limiting breeding population size and, as result, genetic gain.
 Fortunately, genomics-enabled technologies have matured in the last decade.
-Current research in the cucurbit program seeks to evaluate the use of these predictive technologies, as well as refining other breeding methods, for increasing the efficiency of cucurbit breeding.
+Current research in the cucurbit program seeks to evaluate the use of these predictive technologies, as well as refining other breeding methods, for increasing breeding efficiency.

 {% endcapture %}